graydirt/grunt-front-end-template/README.md

 grunt compiled bootstrap sass and js with hbs template.

 <h2>About this template</h2>
-<p>This proposed template is to help the FED's to implement the concepts of layouts, partials, pages and handlebars(hbs) templates.</p>
+<p>This proposed template is to help the FED's to implement the concept of layout, partial, page and handlebar(hbs) templates.</p>

 ### Dependencies <br>
-you can download or skip the following if you already have.
+you may download or skip the following if you already have.
 - [node.js](http://nodejs.org/) <br>
 - [grunt.js](http://gruntjs.com/) <br>
 - [bower](https://bower.io/) <br>